Logoi-Linguistics/Logoi-Linguistics/README.md

 <hr>

-An Attempt at an Ethos of an Annoying Author
+An Attempt at a Pathetic Ethos of an Annoying Author

 - 1994-XXXX: English
 - 2006-2007: Français